willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 $v_n = K_n\,e^{-t/\text{RC}}$

 {% include d3/rc_natural_response_general.html %}
-General solution to the RC natural response, $v(t) = K_n\, e^{-t/\text{RC}}$.
+General solution to the $\text{RC}$ natural response, $v_n = K_n\, e^{-t/\text{RC}}$.
 {: .caption :}

 This general solution is an infinite family of curves based on all possible values of $K_n$.
 The natural response is an exponential curve whose rate of descent is determined by the product $\text{RC}$.
-We hold off figuring out a specific value of $K_n$.
-We'll do that after we assemble the total response.
+If you set $t = 0$ the equation tells you $K_n$ corresponds to the voltage at $t = 0$.
+We hold off figuring out a specific value of $K_n$ until after we assemble the total response.

-### Forced response
+## Forced response

-The superposition theory says we are allowed to find *any* particular solution to the differential equation, paying no heed to the initial capacitor voltage.
-We won't go for *any* particular solution, but rather we will search for the  particular solution that corresponds to the steady-state *forced response*.
+The superposition theory says we win with *any* particular solution to the differential equation.
+However, we won't go for *any* particular solution, but rather for a special one, the  particular solution that corresponds to the long-term steady-state of the circuit.
+It gets a special name, the *forced response*.

 For this step we return to the original non-homogeneous equation,